AMRITA134/my-first/README.md

 # my-first
-this is my first repo
+this is a c program to print hello world